The new approach to garden weeds and why you need it

 A new trend towards common garden weeds?

-Wild About Weeds has come at a good time.
+Wild About Weeds was published at a good time.
 This year, I saw both nettles and buttercups in show gardens at the RHS Chelsea Flower Show – not for the first time.
 James Basson’s Maltese Quarry garden won Best in Show in 2017 and it incorporated many plants that are considered weeds.

 The trend towards planting mini wildflower meadows is also still growing, even in very small gardens.
 And there is a very narrow divide between weeds and wildflowers.

 And I’ve seen ‘weeds’ in some of the best gardens in the UK.
 For example, when I visited Gravetye Manor this May, I saw herb Robert, red Valerian and yellow corydalis growing into the crevices of garden steps.
 They looked wonderful.